3liz/lizmap-documentation/source/install/py-qgis-server.rst

     touch /var/lib/py-qgis-server/py-qgis-restartmon

-Then when change its mod :
+Then we when change its mod :

 .. code-block:: bash